seequent/methoddispatch/README.md

     >>> s.foo(1)
     'my int'

-  Providing the register decorator with the same type will also work.
+However, providing the register decorator with the same type will also work.
-  Decorating with a different type (not a good idea) will register the different type and leave the base-class handler in place for the orginal type.
+Decorating a method override with a different type (not a good idea) will register the different type and leave the base-class handler in place for the orginal type.

+In Python 3.7 and later, for functions annotated with types, the decorator will infer the type of the first argument automatically as shown below

+    >>> class BaseClass(SingleDispatch):
+    ...     @singledispatch
+    ...     def foo(self, bar):
+    ...         return 'default'
+    ...
+    ...     @foo.register
+    ...     def foo_int(self, bar: int):
+    ...         return 'int'
+    ...
+    >>> class SubClass(BaseClass):
+    ...     @register('foo')
+    ...     def foo_float(self, bar: float):
+    ...         return 'float'

+In Python 3.6 and earlier, the ``SingleDispatch`` class uses a meta-class ``SingleDispatchMeta`` to manage the dispatch registries.
+However in Python 3.7 and later the ``__init_subclass__`` method is used instead.
-  If your class also inhertits from an ABC interface you can use the ``SingleDispatchABCMeta`` metaclass instead.
+If your class also inhertits from an ABC interface you can use the ``SingleDispatchABCMeta`` metaclass in Python 3.6 and earlier.

-  Accessing the method ``foo`` via a class will use the dispatch registry for that class
+Finally, accessing the method ``foo`` via a class will use the dispatch registry for that class

       >>> SubClass2.foo(s, 1)
       'my int'